TristanWebber/garage_monitor/esp_rs_no_std/README.md

 }
 ```

 So far, this is all pretty straightforward.
-Our wrapper type just contains the base type.
+Our wrapper type just contains the base type and none of the problems have been solved just yet.
 The magic happens when the traits are implemented for the adapter.
 If we were to start implementing one of the traits, the LSP would kindly tell us that for the InputPin trait, our base type is missing an `Error`, and methods `fn is_high(&self) -> Result<bool, Error>`, `fn is_low...`.
-Curiously, our base type already has these methods, but they do not implement an Error type, and they simply return a straigh bool type, rather than a Result.
+Curiously, our base type already has methods with these names, but they do not implement an Error type, and they simply return a naked bool, rather than a Result.

 So our wrapper needs to reconcile these differences: